Fed begins inflation fight with key rate hike, more to come

 People are also reading…

+He also suggested that over time, the Fed’s higher rates will reduce consumer spending on interest rate-sensitive items like autos and cars.
+Americans may also buy less as credit card rates increase.
+Those trends would eventually reduce businesses’ demand for workers, slow pay raises, which are running at a robust 6% annual rate, and ease inflation pressures.
+Powell noted that there are a near-record number of job openings, leaving 1.7 available jobs, on average, for every unemployed person.

+As a result, he expressed confidence that the economy remains sturdy enough for the Fed to carry out a series of rate hikes without causing a downturn.

-“All signs are that this is a strong economy," Powell said, "one that will be able to flourish in the face of less accommodative monetary policy.”
+“All signs are that this is a strong economy," he said, "one that will be able to flourish in the face of less accommodative monetary policy.”

 In a statement it issued after its latest policy meeting, the Fed noted that Russia's invasion of Ukraine and ensuing sanctions by the West “are likely to create additional upward pressure on inflation and weigh on economic activity.”